nexhub/Auctionator/README.md

 * The web application was developed especially for a rental auction in a [Mietshaeuser Syndikat](https://www.syndikat.org) housing project.
 * No attention has been paid to universal readiness or comprehensive documentation.
 * Subsequent editing of an auction is not intended.
 Manipulating the SQLite auction file with an external tool (e.g. [SQLiteBrowser](http://sqlitebrowser.org/)) is of course possible.
-* See for yourself if you find it.
+* See for yourself if you find it useful.
 Feel free to help us develop it further.

 ---